Who would want to go through life without friends?

 - How do I give BuddyHub a compliment or leave a comment?

 - Compliments always brighten up our day!
-If you like our service and think we are doing something right, please write to us.
-We sincerely welcome and seek your comments in order to assist us in continually developing and improving our service.
-You can do that via:
+We sincerely welcome and seek your comments and feedback in order to assist us in continually developing and improving our service.
+You can reach us:

 - How do I make a complaint?

 - The complaint should be made either:

 We will acknowledge within ten working days the receipt of any complaint.If the complaint is about the BuddyHub Connector the complaint should be addressed to the CEO, Catherine McClen (marked ‘confidential’) at [email protected] .
 At this, and any subsequent stage, the complainant may be accompanied or supported by a friend, but not a legal representative.
 We will investigate the circumstances leading to the complaint and will communicate the results within a reasonable time – normally within 20 working days.
 If the complaint is found to be justified, the CEO will agree to any necessary further action with the complainant.